Abu Asim Azmi on Aurangzeb: Unraveling History's Controversies

 Key Arguments by Abu Asim Azmi

-2. Focus on Governance: According to Azmi, Aurangzeb's policies were more about administration and less about religious oppression.
+Focus on Governance: Azmi asserts that Aurangzeb's policies were more administrative in nature and less focused on religious persecution.

 Debunking Myths: Aurangzeb and Hindu Temples